Generative UI with React Components

 prop.

-However, if we wanted to explicitly limit the children that the LLM can generate, we can provide an array of exposed components.
+However, if we wanted to explicitly limit the children that the model can generate, we can provide an array of exposed components.

 exposeComponent(LightList, {